 What does bad conference room behavior mean for your office?

-I’ll give you a hint.
-It’s not good.
-And it permeates every person in every role of your organization if left unchecked.
+Bad conference room behavior permeates every person in every role of your organization if left unchecked.
 Bad behavior kills productivity, stifles creativity, and can send ripples of annoyance throughout an entire department.
-That’s bad for office morale.
+That is bad for office morale.

-To help keep the peace at your company, we’re addressing the most common conference room booking bad habits and how to prevent them.
+To help keep the peace at your company, we are addressing the most common conference room booking bad habits and how to prevent them.

 Conference room ghosting